 - If protection and assistance gaps for groups or individuals with specific needs are not addressed early on, they may become more severe over time.

 - Communities play an essential role in identifying and supporting persons at heightened risk, including those with specific needs; they help to design and implement protection and assistance programmes.
 However, they can also sometimes be a negative force and the source of harm.
 Harmful traditional practices may (re-)emerge during displacement; marginalized and vulnerable groups may face more extreme exclusion or exploitation; power imbalances can be exacerbated, etc.

-- Systems that simplistically favour persons with specific needs may generate needs artificially and may create tensions in the community.
-For this reason, regularly review specific needs and their prioritization as the emergency context evolves.
+- Systems that simplistically prioritize persons with specific needs based on individual characteristics alone, without considering additional risk factors in the environment and without engaging communities in this process, may create misinformation and tensions in the community.
+For this reason, regularly review specific needs and their prioritization in consultation with communities as the emergency context evolves.

 - Make sure that persons with specific needs are identified and registered as early as possible.

 - Identify groups or individuals with specific needs who require immediate attention.
-Prioritize unaccompanied and separated children, the sick and malnourished, and unaccompanied persons with disabilities.
-Also identify those whose needs require medium-term follow up.
+Prioritize groups identified at risk according to the context.
+Also identify those whose needs require medium-term follow-up.

 - It is a good idea to create a curated, shorter list of key specific needs codes that are most relevant and applicable to the situation, and to train staff to identify and record these codes rather than the whole list.
 Screening questions can also be provided to help staff with identification.

 - Enter details of persons with specific needs into proGres.
 (If pre-registration is paper-based, flag specific needs in the physical record.)

 - Ensure that UNHCR personnel or partners who work in Protection, Child Protection and Community-Based Protection are present at reception/registration facilities to assess immediately persons with specific needs who are referred by registration staff.